 A valuable feature of this benefit is the Traumatic Injury Protection Program (TSGLI) coverage.
 It is automatic and provides payment between $25,000 and $100,000 for service member’s traumatic injury.
 The cost for this feature is $1.00 and is included in the cost for the life insurance benefit as shown on the rate chart above.

 In addition, service members who are considered totally disabled at the time of separation can apply for an extension of the military life insurance benefit.
 Eligible members receive two years of coverage at no cost.
 After the two year period coverage is automatically provided by VGLI(Veteran Benefit)subject to program rates.

 Please see the official VA program pages for qualified losses.

 Upon the unfortunate circumstance that an active duty military member passes away, the military does have a few other benefits that are separate from this plan.
 One being the $100,000 death gratuity benefit paid to their survivors as soon as possible.
 Additionally, a service member may have death indemnity compensation(DIC) benefits.

 The DIC benefits vary by length of service, status, and rank.
-Please check with your unit's benefits coordinator for verification of these benefits.
-It is important to keep track of what benefits accumulate so that you can deduct from your needs assessment.
+Please check with your unit’s benefits coordinator for verification of these benefits.
+It is important to keep track of what benefits accumulate over time so that you can deduct them from your life insurance needs assessment.
 Experts recommend reviewing you needs about every one to two years or upon life events such as getting married or divorced, having a child, becoming a home owner and preparing for retirement.

 The majority of private life insurance companies along with the above listed organizations will underwrite a service member by their occupation in the military.
 That means they may take their job into account when determining a service members eligibility and premium they will offer.